vincy-vince/JCM-non_profitable_trustee/README.md

 - The above command will run the script file mentioned in the **app-config.json** and create a production build of your Vite application and deploy the same to the development environment.
 - After successful deployment you will be able to see an URL in the terminal which you can use to test your application in development environment.

-You can find the help documentation for **catalyst deploy** command [here](https://docs.catalyst.zoho.com/en/cli/v1/deploy-resources/introduction/).
+You can find the help documentation for **catalyst deploy** command [here](https://docs.catalyst.zoho.com/en/cli/v1/deploy-resources/introduction/). -->

+# ✝️ Judea Christ Ministry Website

+A fully responsive website built for _Judea Christ Ministry (JCM)_ — a non-profit Christian trust — using modern front-end technologies.
+The site highlights various ministries, provides information about events, and ensures an engaging and accessible experience for users.

+## 🛠️ Tech Stack

+- _React.js_
+- _Tailwind CSS_
+- _HTML5_
+- _JavaScript_

+## ✨ Features

+- 🔹 Clean and responsive design across all screen sizes
+- 🔹 Smooth navigation using React Router
+- 🔹 Sections for ministries, events, donation info, and contact
+- 🔹 Reusable components for better scalability
+- 🔹 Optimized for readability and user engagement

+## 🚀 Live Demo

+🔗 View the JCM website (Replace with live URL once deployed)